- Politics and Social Issues»

 Haggard and Kattie Kinne welcomed their son and new daughter-in-law home with open arms and even offered them the small bungalow next door they’d previously used as a rental.
 James was relieved at the gesture, it would help the couple’s finances tremendously, but Sharon despised living next door to her in-laws.

-Sharon’s own mother, Doris Hall, was an alcoholic who frequently visited her daughter’s home.
+Sharon’s mother, Doris Hall, was an alcoholic who frequently visited her daughter’s home.
 During these visits, Sharon seemed to go on nonstop about James’ shortcomings as a husband, lack of creativity with sex, and his parents.
-Of course Doris placated her daughter with the appropriate uh-huhs and I-knows because she enjoyed the money Sharon spent on her – and it was her daughter, after all.
+Of course Doris placated her daughter with the appropriate uh-huhs and I-knows because she enjoyed the money Sharon spent on her; not to mention it was interesting gossip to share over drinks with friends later.

 If A Liar's Pants Really Did Catch on Fire, Sharon Would Have None